raghavg97/raghavg97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, this is Raghav.
-I am currently PhD candidate working on machine learning and optimization techniques for applications in Additive Manufacturing.
+I am currently PhD candidate working on machine learning and optimization techniques for  enabling Digital Twins in Additive Manufacturing.
 I am expected to graduate in May 2024.
 I am looking for a career in academia.
 Please reach out to me via raghavg@vt.edu.

 **Recent Highlights**
 1. Awarded **Outstanding Doctoral Student of the Year** by [ISE at Virginia Tech](https://www.ise.vt.edu/).
 Apr 2023.